Mrst12/Quizzical/README.md

         - I have used **Merriweather** for the font style with a backup of sans-serif should it not be accessible for all.

 - ### Images
+    - The image used for the logo was taken from clipart (acknowledged in credits)

 #### Wireframes